 It's best to complete the legalities about a month before your wedding date to ensure everything's ready for the big day.
-Also, note that each county may have its own requirements, check with your local office before you go.
+Also, note that each county may have its own requirements, so check with your local office before you head out.

 Residency and ID Requirement